 Online safety issues

 The internet is a fantastic place for children to learn, create and have fun.
-However, they may occasionally have to deal with a variety of sometimes challenging online safety issues and risks.
+However, they may occasionally have to deal with a variety of challenges online.
+See advice on a range of online safety issues below.

 Key internet safety issues

 Online safety issues could include cyberbullying, the pressure to take part in sexting, encouragement to self-harm and viewing pornography, along with many others.
 But there are positive things you can do to help prepare yourself and your child to confidently tackle any issue they may face.
+We’ve created a number of internet safety advice hubs to help you learn more and find support for these risks.

 Cyberbullying is one of the most far-reaching online safety issues facing children today.
 Support your child with expert advice.